-(1) The Council provides an e-mail address to enable Members to carry out their duties.
+(1) The Council provides a range of support services, including stationery, postage and an e-mail address to enable Members to carry out their duties.
 These may only be used on Council business, such as correspondence between Members or Members and Officers; or in response to queries raised by local people.
 They must not be used for any party political, mailing list or election purposes whatsoever.
 Members must not ask Officers to type, photocopy or otherwise process any party political or election material.